Refractive Surgery Options

-As you may know laser in situ keratomileusis (LASIK) procedures to eliminate or minimize nearsightedness, farsightedness, and astigmatism have been performed in the United States and throughout the world for many years now.
+As you may know laser in situ keratomileusis (LASIK) procedures to eliminate or minimize myopia (nearsightedness), hyperopia (farsightedness), and astigmatism have been performed in the United States and throughout the world for many years now.
 If you are dependent on your eyeglasses and/or contact lenses to see better, you may be a good candidate for LASIK.

-Our affiliated surgeons at the SoCal Eye may recommend photorefractive keratectomy (PRK) or small incision lenticule extraction (SMILE) if you are not a good candidate for LASIK.
+Our associated surgeons at the SoCal Eye may recommend photorefractive keratectomy (PRK), small incision lenticule extraction (SMILE), or EVO implantable collamer lens (ICL) if you are not a good candidate for LASIK.

-LASIK, PRK, and SMILE use a laser treatment to reshape the front part of the eye called cornea in order to help you see better without eyeglasses or contact lenses.
+LASIK, PRK, and SMILE use a laser treatment to reshape the front part of the eye called cornea whereas EVO ICL uses intraocular lenses in order to help you see better without eyeglasses or contact lenses.

 LASIK is a flap surgery.
 After the eye is anesthetized with drops, femtosecond laser pulses are used to create a flap within the front portion of the cornea.
 The prepared flap is folded back to expose the inner corneal tissue to be treated.
 An excimer laser is then used to sculpt the corneal tissue within a matter of seconds.
 LASIK is commonly used for patients with sufficient corneal thickness, who have an average level of nearsightedness or farsightedness and any level of astigmatism.
 It has the fastest visual recovery time.
 Patients usually report excellent vision within 24 hours.
 It can produce light sensitivity, scratchiness, tearing for 4-5 hours following the procedure.
 The risk for dry eye can be noticeable up to 1 year.
 The procedure is 95% in producing the accuracy and likelihood of achieving 20/20 vision.